hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Common Uses:
 - Wires: Utilized in high-speed data and power transmission systems.
-- Slit Bombs: Integrated into some slit bombs, due to it's longer lifespan.
+- Slit Bombs: Integrated into some slit bombs, due to it's toughness.
 - Heat Shields: High melting temperature allows it to protect a spacecraft constantly exposed to extreme heat.
 - Gears: Employed in sophisticated machinery where strength and precision are required for operational efficiency.
 - Hinges: Crafted for robust movable parts in various applications, where durability is critical.